zozzlethena/docs/pages/tokenomics.md

 proportionally to the total votes a liquidity pool receives.

 In return, voters receive 100% of the trading fees and bribes collected through the liquidity pool they vote for.
+Trading fees acrrue in the epoch following the vote snapshot.
+Bribes accrue to voters in the same epoch in which they're deposited.

 Voting for gauges is allowed once per epoch.
-The same (rolling) vote will be counted for the next epochs for the same gauge until the voter changes the vote.
-Note, however that to receive bribes, voters maintaining rolling votes must _poke_ or re-cast their votes for the epoch in which the bribe is deposited.
+The same (rolling) vote will be counted for the following epochs until a voter changes their vote.
+Note, however voter must _poke_ or re-cast their votes in each epoch to earn bribes.

 ## Bribes

 In addition to the fees, liquidity pools allow external rewards from anyone (known as _bribes_).
-These bribes are distributed _only_ to the voters on the incentivized pool proportionally to the votes they cast.
+Bribes can be added to _whitelisted_ pools and are distributed _only_ to voters on that pool, proportionally to their share of pool votes.

-Bribes can be added in each epoch to _whitelisted_ tokens.
-Voters will earn bribes no matter when in the epoch they are added.
+Bribes accrue to voters immediately after having been deposited.
+For example, a bribe deposited 2 days before snapshot will accrue 50% to the vote-share in day 1 and 50% to the vote-share in day 2.
+Rewards claim is available 24–48 hours after the snapshot.
 Rewards not collected will accrue to future epochs.
-Rewards claim is available 24–48 hours after the snapshot.

 An example of bribes, voting, and rewards claim timeline:
  * A new epoch starts Thursday (00:00 UTC)